mongodb/docs/source/reference/javascript.rst

                          :js:func:`group()` runs the "reduce" function
                          against all documents in the collection.

-   :param optional finalize: An optional function that runs each item
+   :field optional finalize: An optional function that runs each item
                              in the result set before
                              :js:func:`group()` returns the final
                              value.
 This function can either modify